Myster/docs-1/docs/administration/managing-users-and-teams/example-scenario.md

 - VariableView
 - VariableViewUnscoped

+This can be simplified by using the following [built-in user roles](https://octopus.com/docs/administration/managing-users-and-teams/user-roles).
+Project Deployer - All project contributor permissions, plus: deploying releases, but not creating them.
+Project Lead - All project contributor permissions, plus: creating releases, but not deploying them.

 2. In this scenario, we don't already have a unique user, so we'll create one in *Configuration > Users*

 ![Adding a new user](new_user.png)